 Yes, we are accessible on one ground floor with wheelchair accessible washrooms.

 Like most museums, our exhibit has a strict no food or drink policy for all visitors inside the exhibit areas.
-Chinatown is home to many delicious restaurants and cafes and we are happy to provide suggestions if your group is interested in eating in a nearby establishment.
+Chinatown is home to many delicious restaurants and cafes and we are happy to provide suggestions if your group is interested in eating at a nearby establishment.